Machine Vision Technology Forum 2019 - Presentations

 Polarization has become a hot trend in machine vision with the launch of Sony’s polarized sensor series with many camera manufacturers embracing the technology.
 While polarized sensors and cameras can help make polarization easy, you need more than a polarized sensor or camera to have a perfect polarized image.

 Optical filters are critical components of machine vision systems.
-They’re used to maximize contrast, improve color, enhance subject recognition and control the light that’s reflected from the object being inspected.
+They’re used to maximize contrast, improve colour, enhance subject recognition and control the light that’s reflected from the object being inspected.
 Learn more about the different filter types, what applications they’re best used for and the most important design features to look for in each.
 Not all machine vision filters are the same.

 Learn how to reduce the effects of angular short-shifting.
 Discover the benefits of filters that emulate the bell-shaped spectral output curve of the LED illumination being used.
 And find out more about the importance of a high-quality inspection process that limits the possibility for imperfections and enhances system performance.